 Because our Xcellerate Technology is a patient-specific, cell-based product, the manufacture of Xcellerated T Cells is more complicated than the manufacture of most pharmaceuticals.
 Our present manufacturing process may not meet our initial expectations as to reproducibility, yield, purity or other measurements of performance.
 In addition, we are using a custom bioreactor system in our manufacturing process and only have limited manufacturing experience using this bioreactor system to activate and expand T cells.
 Because this new manufacturing process is unproven, we may never successfully utilize our custom bioreactor system to commercialize our products.
-In addition, because some of our prior clinical trials were conducted using a prior version of the manufacturing system, which did not use the custom bioreactor, we may have to show comparability of the Xcellerated T Cells manufactured with the different versions of the manufacturing process in the future, we may also have to show comparability of newer versions of the manufacturing process.
-We are currently negotiating a manufacturing and supply agreement with Wave Biotech LLC, the manufacture of our bioreactor system.
+In addition, because some of our prior clinical trials were conducted using a prior version of the manufacturing system, which did not use the custom bioreactor, we may have to show comparability of the Xcellerated T Cells manufactured with the different versions of the manufacturing systems we have used.
+To show comparability, we may be required to conduct additional clinical trials.
+If we make additional modifications in our manufacturing process in the future, we may also have to show comparability of newer versions of the manufacturing process.
+We are currently negotiating a manufacturing and supply agreement with Wave Biotech LLC, the manufacturer of our bioreactor system.
 If we are unable to successfully negotiate this contract or are unable to procure a suitable alternative manufacturer in a timely manner, we could face a setback in the development of our manufacturing process.
 For these and other reasons, we may not be able to manufacture Xcellerated T Cells on a large scale or in a cost-effective manner.

-We are the only manufacture of Xcellerated T Cells.
+We are the only manufacturer of Xcellerated T Cells.
 Although we are considering third-party manufacturing options, we expect that we will conduct most of our manufacturing in our own facility for the next several years.
-Furthermore, because we are the only manufacture of Xcellerated T Cells and we currently use only one manufacturing facility, any damage to or destruction of our manufacturing facility or our equipment, prolonged power outage, contamination of our facility or shutdown by the FDA or other regulatory authority could significantly impair or curtail our ability to produce Xcellerated T Cells.
+Furthermore, because we are the only manufacturer of Xcellerated T Cells and we currently use only one manufacturing facility, any damage to or destruction of our manufacturing facility or our equipment, prolonged power outage, contamination of our facility or shutdown by the FDA or other regulatory authority could significantly impair or curtail our ability to produce Xcellerated T Cells.
 In addition, we store our patients' cells in freezers at our manufacturing facility.
 If these cells are damaged at our facility, including by the loss or malfunction of these freezers or our back-up power systems, we would need to collect replacement patient cells, which would delay our patients' treatments.
 If we are unable to collect replacement cells from our patients, we could incur liability and our business could suffer.